 Attendance and participation 40%

-Video Diaries/Studio tour reflections 15%
+Video Diaries 15%

 Montage 10%

-Midterm Project 15%
+Midterm Project (Rough Draft Before Departure) 15%

 Final Project 20%

 Assignments

 All class projects are collaborative in nature, however the work that you complete has to be your own.
 In-class projects not listed on the syllabus may be assigned.